kevinbackhouse/exiv2-team/book/IMaEA.md

 In this way, new lens definitions can be written in M2Lscript without touching anything in Exiv2 or ExifTool.

-I will not be able to work on both Exiv2 and M2Lscript simulateously.
+I will not be able to work on both Exiv2 and M2Lscript simultaneously.
 When a new maintainer takes responsibility for Exiv2, I will retire.
 M2Lscript would be my swansong technology project.
 However, the C-19 crisis postponed LGM in 2020 and 2021.
 I don't have the energy to continue with open-source.
 This book is my final contribution.

 [TOC](#TOC)
 <div id="scope"/>